 Overview of bulimia nervosa

-The cycle of binge eating and purging, and exercising leads to intense feelings of shame, guilt and disgust.
-The behaviours can become compulsive and obsessive, and lead to a fixation on food and obsessive thinking about food, eating (or not eating), diet and body image.
+The cycle of binge eating and purging or excessively exercising leads to intense feelings of shame, guilt and disgust.
+The behaviours can become compulsive and obsessive.
+They can lead to a fixation on food and obsessive thinking about food, eating (or not eating), diet and body image.

-Added to this cycle, the person with bulimia nervosa often also engages in behaviours to hide the eating, dieting, purging or exercise, which means the condition can go undetected and untreated for a long time, with physical health implications.
+Added to this cycle, the person with bulimia nervosa often also engages in behaviours to hide the eating, dieting, purging or exercise.
+This means the condition can go undetected and untreated for a long time, which has physical health implications.

 - sore throat, indigestion, heartburn and acid reflux

 - chronic problems with the gut, such as constipation or diarrhoea from the use of laxatives.
 This can lead to complications such as prolapsed bowel